SteeltoeOSS/Samples/MusicStore/README.md

 * Steeltoe Redis DataProtection provider to the cause the DataProtection KeyRing to be stored in a Redis cache.
 Note: This is also required if you want to scale the MusicStoreUI component to multiple instances.
 * Optionally uses Hystrix Dashboard for monitoring Circuit Breakers

-The default is to NOT use a Redis cache for Session storage or DataProtection KeyRing storage.
-Details on how to enable it are provided below.
+Usage of Redis for Session storage DataProtection KeyRing storage is controlled by the environment variable `USE_REDIS_CACHE` for MusicStoreUI.
+This variable is not set if you run the project directly or with Docker Compose, but is enabled when [using Project Tye](#using-project-tye)

 ## Getting Started